flomermer/Information-Retrieval-Tutorial/README.md

 2. on classes->dbDetails.php change the mySQL details to allow connection into your local mySQL (ip: localhost, username: ___, password: ____)
 3. after that, please run server/createDB/initialize.php on your machine to initialize the DB into yours mySQL database.

-if you reached here, connection to mySQL already establish, and the IR DB already created into your mySQL schemas.
+if you reached here, a connection to mySQL has already established, and the IR DB already created into your mySQL schemas.

 4. for the client GUI -> run index.html
 5. for the admin  GUI -> run admin.php